 Rhododendrons and azaleas have no tap roots.
-They survive
+They have

-and tip one out of the pot, you would typically see a dense mass of hair-like roots.
+fibrous roots.
+When you tip one out of the pot, you typically see a dense mass of hair-like roots.

 These fine roots anchor the plant and provide its feeding system so there have to be